owncloud-archive/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 Group Search Attributes:
   These attributes are used when a search for groups is done, for example in the share dialogue.
-By default the group display name attribute as specified above is being used.
+By default the group display name attribute as specified above is used.
 Multiple attributes can be given, one in each line.

   If you override the default, the group display name attribute will not be taken into account, unless you specify it as well.